-How to clean up your site and remove Divi shortcodes?
+How do I clean my site and remove Divi shortcodes?

 The Divi Builder builds your pages using shortcodes.
 These are invisible when the Divi theme is active but become visible when you activate another theme.

 Want to see it in action?
-Learn how the Divi Builder works
+Find out how the Divi Builder works

-If your site is composed of several dozen pages built with the Divi BuilderIt would be counterproductive to delete Divi shortcodes by hand.
-It would be tedious and it could drive you crazy!
+If your site consists of several dozen pages built with the Divi BuilderIt would be counterproductive to delete Divi shortcodes by hand.
+It would be tedious and it could drive you totally crazy!

 Good news, there is a freemium plugin that will remove shortcodes from Divi .
 Moreover, you won't have to set anything: it's Shortcode Cleaner Lite.

-Just go to the Extensions tab > Add and type its name in the search bar to find and install it.
+Simply go to the Extensions > Add tab and type its name in the search bar to find and install it.

 So this plugin is miraculous if you want to remove the Divi theme.
 But it will also clean up any unused shortcodes generated by other plugins.

-I'm thinking of the time when I added a "click to tweet" shortcode in each post of one of my blogs.
-The day I decided to delete this plugin, I had a lot of fun cleaning all my articles...
+I'm thinking in particular of the time when I had added a "click to tweet" shortcode to each post on one of my blogs.
+The day I decided to delete this plugin, I had a lot of fun cleaning up all my articles...
 Shortcode Cleaner Lite would have saved me a lot of time!

-- in the dashbord, you will find most of the essential information like :
+- in the dashbord you will find most of the essential information such as :